 Not a Girl Scout?
 Not a problem!
 Joining Girl Scouts is easy, and you can just go to camp—no troop required!

 Overnight camping and day camp: Whether she is a first-time camper or an experienced adventurer, an outdoor enthusiast or a creative artist, your camper will find her perfect program at one of our overnight camps or at one of our many day camps.
-Overnight sessions at Camp Agnes Arnold, Casa Mare, and Misty Meadows Ranch range from 3-13 days.
-Day camp sessions are at Program Place for Girls.
+Overnight sessions at Camp Agnes Arnold, Casa Mare, and Misty Meadows Ranch range from 3-14 days.
+Day camp sessions are at Program Place for Girls and Katy Mills Mall.

 All GSSJC girl members may apply for financial assistance to attend summer overnight and day camp.
 Applicants are required to pay the $50 deposit when applying for a campership unless applying for a full campership.
 Camperships cover the cost of the camp session only and do not include camp packs.